-The Animoto 2020 Social Video Report with consumer insights even established the number one way customers are moving from discovering a brand to purchasing.
+The Animoto 2020 Social Video Report with consumer insights even established the number one way customers are moving from discovering a brand to purchasing its products.
 It’s video ads!

 15. It’s inevitable then that 87% of businesses now use video as a marketing tool.
 This number has been increasing for the last two years.

 16. The above stats are in line with Animoto’s 2020 Social Video Trends report (with marketing insights).
 It stated that 91% of marketers are satisfied with the ROI of their video marketing efforts on social.